基礎原理

 Overview

-Master CSS allows for the conditional application of styles at different viewport and container sizes, with up to 11 predefined screen sizes available, from 4xs
+Master CSS allows for the conditional application of styles at different viewport and container sizes.
+Viewport queries use breakpoint tokens, while container queries use container size tokens.

 Based on viewport breakpoints

 CSS Media Queries allow styles to be applied based on the size of the viewport rather than individual elements.
-This makes it possible to create responsive layouts that adapt to different screen sizes—such as mobile phones, tablets, and desktops—by defining breakpoints at specific widths.
+This makes it possible to create responsive layouts that adapt to different viewport widths—such as mobile phones, tablets, and desktops—by defining breakpoints at specific widths.

 These breakpoints enable developers to change layouts, typography, spacing, and more to ensure an optimal user experience across devices.